All About Postage Stamp Trains

 Road name options were cut in half: Fast Freight, Cannon Ball and Transcontinental Express sets came in Santa Fe and Penn Central only (evidently the switch from Pennsylvania to Penn Central was done to reflect the transition in real life).
-The new O-Six-O Freighter was offered only in Santa Fe, and the Little Donkey had no road name options at all.
-Plus, Aurora significantly reduced the amount of track included in sets, slashing the straight section count from ten to four pieces (actually three plus a new rerailer).
+The new O-Six-O Freighter was offered only in Pennsylvania, and the Little Donkey had no road name options at all.
+Plus, Aurora significantly reduced the amount of track included in sets, slashing the straight section count from ten to three, plus a new rerailer.

 1969: Entropy Wins

 In 1969, likely to stir fresh interest in the face of diminishing sales, Aurora went in the opposite direction from the year before, adding a whole slew of new sets featuring the three new locomotives Trix had introduced.
-However, it appears these sets (grey rows) were never released, possibly owing to production delays and/or Aurora's change in ownership and management.
+However, none of these sets were released, possibly owing to production delays.
 Adding to the confusion, they changed the names of existing sets having power packs.

-Although details on this era are murky at best, it appears that Aurora released a number of sets not listed in their 1969 catalog (highlighted in yellow).
+Aurora later released a number of sets not listed in their 1969 catalog.
 These have road codes grafted onto existing road-specific catalog numbers.
 My suspicion is that this was done because Aurora was overstocked with train sets in road names from their 1967 line-up.
 There may be more of them than are listed; I've only included those I've seen either in person or in photos online.
 Meanwhile, the 1969 order sheets tell an interesting story: evidently Aurora soon dropped the new sets that didn't have power packs, but kept the rest on the books, even though they were never released.

 1973: The Last Hurrah